Masahudu Alhassan: Club career

+On 28 February 2024, Alhassan signed a one-year contract with Tajikistan Higher League club Ravshan Kulob.

 International career

 Alhassan was part of the Ghana national under-20 football team at the 2011 African Youth Championship.

 On 7 November 2011, Alhassan was called up to the Ghana senior squad to face Sierra Leone and Gabon.

-In December 2011, Alhassan was named to the Ghana's provisional 25-man squad for the 2012 Africa Cup of Nations, and in January 2012 he was selected for the tournament's 23-man squad.
+In December 2011, Alhassan was named to Ghana's provisional 25-man squad for the 2012 Africa Cup of Nations, and in January 2012 he was selected for the tournament's 23-man squad.